Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.64 - July 19th, 2020
+    * Added `?transaction_details=true` option to `https://api.blockchair.com/{:btc_chain}/dashboards/addresses/{:address}₀,...,{:address}ᵩ` and `https://api.blockchair.com/{:btc_chain}/dashboards/xpub/{:extended_key}` endpoints.
+The additional cost for using this option is `1`.
+See its description in the v.2.0.37 changelog or in the documentation.
+Usage example: `https://api.blockchair.com/bitcoin/dashboards/xpub/xpub6CUGRUonZSQ4TWtTMmzXdrXDtypWKiKrhko4egpiMZbpiaQL2jkwSB1icqYh2cfDfVxdx4df189oLKnC5fSwqPfgyP3hooxujYzAu3fDVmz?transaction_details=true`
+    * New `https://api.blockchair.com/multi/dashboards/addresses/{:address}₀,...,{:address}ᵩ` endpoint to check addresses from multiple blockchains at once.
+Supported blockchains: all Bitcoin-like blockchains and Ethereum.
+The maximum number of addresses is 100.
+See the documentation: https://blockchair.com/api/docs#link_391
+    * Previously announced request cost formulas now come into full effect.
 * v.2.0.63 - July 8th, 2020
     * Added `is_rbf` field to `https://api.blockchair.com/bitcoin/dashboards/transaction/{:hash}` and `https://api.blockchair.com/bitcoin/dashboards/transactions/{:hash}₀,...,{:hash}ᵩ` endpoints.
 It yields `true` if the transaction can be replaced with a transaction with a higher fee (replace-by-fee), and `false` otherwise.
 For blockchain transactions it shows whether the transaction could've been replaced before it has been included into the block.
 Available for Bitcoin Testnet as well.
     * Fixed a bug with Tezos when API returned error `500` for blocks with no transactions